-Payne is the author of eight books, CDs, and DVDs, including The Great Drummers of R&B, Funk & Soul, Funk Drumming, Advanced Funk Drumming: A Progressive Approach to Modern Drumset, Drumming with the Mambo King (written with the late Tito Puente), Tito Puente: King of Latin Music, Drums from Day One, The Complete Book of Funk Drumming, and 100 Famous Funk Beats.
+Payne is the author of several books, including Drumming with the Mambo King (written with the late Tito Puente).
+He has also released a number of albums and DVDs.
 He is a well-known clinician, having performed clinics at many colleges, drum stores, and the annual PASIC International Percussion Convention.
 He taught at Drummers Collective for 10 years, teaches privately at Drummers World in New York City, and also runs the Manhattan Jazz Workshop at the Church St. School of Music and Art.
 He is a regular contributor to Modern Drummer magazine.

 Payne has produced records for Medeski Martin & Wood (It's A Jungle in Here and Friday Afternoon in The Universe), The J.B.
 Horns (Pee Wee, Fred & Maceo, and Funky Good Time), Mike Clark and Paul Jackson (The Funk Stops Here), and more.